Ovwian: Religion

 Christianity is the most practiced religion.

 Subdivisions

 Ovwian is divided into urban and rural areas.
-The rural Ovwian has seven quarters namely Ekrimowhe quarter, Uduvwurhie quarter, Uduvwogba(Ozimi) quarter, Uduvwota quarter, Ekrata quarter, Ekregworhor quarter and Uduvweyara quarter.
+The rural Ovwian has seven quarters namely Ekrimowhe quarter, Uduvwurhie quarter, Uduvwogba(Ozimi) quarter, Ogwhoro quarter, Ekrata quarter, Ekregworhor quarter and Uduvweyara quarter.

 Geography

 The Udu River runs through Ovwian before merging into the Warri River.

 Education

-Ovwian primary school, Etako primary school, Emoghene school, Jesu primary school are public schools located inside the town, while Ovwian secondary school is in the outskirts leading to Ujevwu.
-Numerous private schools operate there.
+Ovwian primary school, Etako primary school, Emoghene school, Jesu primary school are public schools located inside the town, while Ovwian secondary school is in the outskirts leading to Ujevwu community.
+Numerous private schools operate in Ovwian community.

 Economy

-Most of the people are either steel workers, fishermen, hunters or farmers, businessmen/women or traders.
+Most of the people are either steel workers, mariners, fishermen, hunters or farmers, businessmen/women or traders.

 Delta Steel Company has plant facilities located there.
 The Niger Benue Transport Company Limited (NBTC) operates at the outskirts of Ekrimowho quarter.

-Ovwian has three major markets: Ovwian Main Market is located in the middle of town.
-Udu Main Market and Udu Harbour Market are located along Udu Bridge and Road respectively.
-A private market called Jigbale is owned by the Great Jigbale family.
+Ovwian has four major markets: one each located in the middle of town and at Ovwian express junction, and two are located along Udu Bridge and Road respectively.